schoblaska/io_daemonizer/README.md

 ### Executing your script
 Once the daemon is running, you can call your script as normal.

+### Specifying port
+The port can be specified with the `IO_DAEMONIZER_PORT` environment variable.
+Make sure to use a different port for each script.

 ## Roadmap
 * [x] proof of concept
 * [x] basic docs